 - 1. Participate in regional and state planning activities such as Act 250 hearings and Section 246 and 248 Public Service Board hearings. - 2.
 Participate in any reclassification hearings involving waters in the Town of Windham. - 3.
 Hold quarterly meetings of all town officers to facilitate communications on issues and matters of mutual interest. - 4.
 Continue to maintain a central filing system for all town records and publish in one booklet all town ordinances, regulations and standards. - 5.
 Plan in advance for the expansion or creation of those town facilities or services which will be required by future development. - 6.
 Improve understanding of and compliance with town ordinances and regulations. - 7.
-Implement this plan by example. - 8.
-Coordinate planning with surrounding towns. - 9.
-Consider the Town Plan when designing public work budgets and capital improvements. - 10.
-Encourage citizen involvement. - 11.
-Continue to encourage participation in workshops and seminars to update and expand knowledge of all facets of town government. - 12.
+Continue education of the town officers through organizations as the VLCT. - 8.
+Implement this plan by example. - 9.
+Coordinate planning with surrounding towns. - 10.
+Consider the Town Plan when designing public work budgets and capital improvements. - 11.
+Encourage citizen involvement. - 12.
+Continue to encourage participation in workshops and seminars to update and expand knowledge of all facets of town government. - 13.
 Seek grants as a means for funding actions discussed in the Town Plan.
 State funding opportunities include, but are not limited to, Municipal Planning Grants, Community Development Block Grants, VTrans Transportation Alternative Grants, and Vermont Recreational Trails Grants.
 In addition, there are several private foundations and federal government entities that finance projects.

-CHAPTER XII COMPATIBLITY WITH OTHER PLANS
+CHAPTER XII - COMPATIBLITY WITH OTHER PLANS